AnthonyChiavelli/VisualGitDocs/source/pages/naming_convention.rst

 * Avoid using names that are too general or too wordy.
 Strike a good balance between the two.
 * Bad: data_structure, my_list, info_map, dictionary_for_the_purpose_of_storing_data_representing_word_definitions
 * Good: user_profile, menu_options, word_definitions
 * Don’t be a jackass and name things “O”, “l”, or “I”
+* When using CamelCase names, capitalize all letters of an abbreviation (e.g. HTTPServer)

 1.2 Packages
 --------------------------------------------